Australia mourns deaths of five school children from jumping castle accident

 "The tragedy which occurred yesterday is beyond comprehension.
 It is devastating, heartbreaking.
 It is just simply incomprehensible," Tasmania state Premier Peter Gutwein told reporters on Friday.

-Some 40 students were taking part in the celebrations when strong winds reportedly caused the jumping castle and several inflatable zorb balls to lift into the air.
+Some 40 students were taking part in the celebrations when strong winds reportedly caused the jumping castle and several inflatable zorb balls - large inflatable spheres which people can climb inside - to lift into the air.

-Police said they would probe how high the jumping castle was lifted, whether all the injured children were inside it and the direction of the wind gust.
+Police said they would join workplace safety investigators to probe how high the jumping castle was lifted, whether all the injured children were inside it, the direction of the wind gust and whether and how the jumping castle was tethered to the ground.

 ($1 = 1.3933 Australian dollars)